Biskra: The arrival of the Arab conqueror Uqba ibn Nafi al-Fihri in the 7th century

 They remained with such vigilance until the arrival of the Arab conqueror Uqba ibn Nafi al-Fihri in the 7th century AD.
 During this period, the whole area came under the Arab-Muslim monarchy.
 After 20 years of conquest, Uqba ibn Nafi died in 683 AD when he returned from Morocco with his army.
 His death was organized by an ambush mounted by his adversary, the Numidian prince (Berber) Koceila and his army at Tahouda, a small village located 5 km from the oasis "Sidi Okba".
 His body was buried in the mosque of the city that took his name.
 According to the imam of this mosque, it contains more than 300 tombs and is the 4th holy place of Islam, after Mecca, Medina and Aksa.

 In the early 10th century, Biskra and the entire Ziban area were conquered by the kings of Beni Hammad.

-The Hillal Bannis in the 12th century AD
+The Hillal Bannis in the 12th century

 Followed by the Kabyla of Elathbend banished Hilal (Hilalian Arabs) who removed and confiscated the property of the inhabitants.
-They asked the help of the Almohads of the kingdom of Marrakech in the 12th century AD.
+They asked for the help of the Almohads of the kingdom of Marrakech in the 12th century.

+In the book Al Istibsar fi 'agaib al-Amsar, written in the late 12th century, the author describes the city as:"A large city, surrounded by many fortresses and thriving villages, and it serves as their capital.
+It has a vast forest abundant with palm trees, olive trees, and various fruits.
+Biskra is particularly known for its numerous palm trees. [..]
+A large river flows through the forest of Biskra, descending from the Aurès Mountains, irrigating its orchards and palm groves.
+It stretches for about six miles through a continuous forest connected to the city, running through its villages.
+Biskra is also a center of jurisprudence and knowledge, home to scholars.
+Among its villages is a place called Malsoun."

-The Hafsids in the 14th century AD
+The Hafsids in the 14th century

-In the 14th century AD, the Hafsid arrived in Tunisia and Algeria.
-Biskra became an important hub for the Hafsid of Tunisia where it remained under lure monarchy and direction for a long time then under the authority of Mérinides of Fez and banned Abd-Elouadi and the Znatiyin of Tlemcen.
+In the 14th century, the Hafsid arrived in Tunisia and Algeria.
+Biskra became an important hub for the Hafsid of Tunisia where it remained under lure monarchy and direction for a long time then under the authority of the Marinid Sultanate of Fez and banned Abd-Elouadi and the Znatiyin of Tlemcen.